ippontech/blog-usa/posts/jhipster-deepdive-part1.md

 - i18n: yes/no
 - Testing frameworks: Gatling, Cucumber, Protractor

 Other technologies such as social login (with Google, Facebook, Twitter), Elasticsearch, Spring Websocket, Swagger-codegen, and Apache Kafka are also listed for integration.
-Find out more about each generator option [here](https://www.jhipster.tech/creating-an-app/#2).
+There are also several command-line options when running `jhipster` to generate your application;  executing `jhipster --skip-server` will generate just the front-end code and skip the server-side part of the application, `jhipster --jhi-prefix abc` will change the prefix on generated services and components from the default `jhi` to `abc`, and many more.
+Learn more about each generator option [here](https://www.jhipster.tech/creating-an-app/).

 ### Databases
 Most applications need to store data somewhere.
 JHipster provides several options for both production and development databases, usually the same but not always.
 The database option with the least hassle for local development would be H2 when using SQL for production.
 If MongoDB is chosen for production, H2 is not an option and a local Mongo database must be running.
 Docker makes this easy; simply run `docker-compose -f src/main/docker/mongodb.yml up -d` in the project's root directory.
 Without Docker you must install Mongo and start an instance with the `mongod` command.
 Find instructions for installing Mongo [here](https://docs.mongodb.com/manual/installation/#tutorial-installation). ~~Type `mongo` to verify you can connect to the instance (`ctrl+c` to exit mongo interface).~~